Step by step Analytic models creation and usage

 Usage in Analysis and Dashboards

-After Analytic model is processed, it is ready for analysis and visualizations.
+After the Analytic model is processed, it is ready for self-service analytics and dashboard visualizations.
 Create analysis and reports in grid/chart view by adding measures and dimensions on categories/series axis or slicer axis.
-Use ordering, aggregate, isolating and other analytic actions to prepare the analytic report of your interest.
-Once the analysis is prepared it could be added to Dashboard and be visualized by many charts and visualization widgets, while at the same time data could be further analyzed by the end-user working with the dashboard (Drill-down, drill-through, drill-by, slicing, and other useful analytic actions).
+Use ordering, aggregating, isolating, and other analytic actions to prepare the analytic report of your interest.
+Once the analysis is prepared it could be added to the dashboard and be visualized by many charts and visualization widgets, while at the same time, data could be further analyzed by the business users working with the dashboard (Drill-down, drill-through, drill-by, slicing, and other useful analytic actions).

 Processing Performance with larger sets

-To describe a relation between the amount of data and processing time, we prepared a series of test on various machines to get an aggregated impression of the relation between a number of rows and average processing time.
+To describe a relation between the amount of data and processing time, we prepared a series of tests on various machines to get an aggregated impression of the relation between the number of rows and average processing time.
 For test purposes, we used Microsoft Contoso BI Demo Dataset for Retail Industry sample database available to download.

 Processing was done every time with 5 measures and 15 dimensions.

-Step-by-Step Tutorials introducing main Kyubit Analysis concepts with instructions on how to start and use application features ...
+Step-by-Step tutorials introducing the main Kyubit Analysis concepts with instructions on how to start and use application features ...